Many things matter about a neighborhood, but the first thing most people notice

 like trading stocks from home, or running a small beauty salon.

-Apache Wells / Sunrise Village Mobile Home Park neighborhood get to work each day by driving
+Apache Wells / Sunrise Village Mobile Home Park neighborhood stands out by having 93.5% of commuters

 Notable & Unique: Real Estate